 Reserve the stock, which is now infused with shellfish juice.

 Remove the fish from their shells and set aside, discard the shells unless you would like to use them for a garnish.

 In a large pot on a medium heat, melt the butter.
 Add the leek, garlic and thyme to the pot and sauté until soft, ensuring the leek doesn’t brown.

 Stir the flour into the leeks and then add the white wine.
 Allow the wine/leek mix to reduce slightly.

 Add the fish stock, potatoes and bay leaf to the leeks, and simmer gently until the potato is tender.

 Reduce the heat to low and add the cream.
 Make sure the chowder doesn’t boil as the cream may split.

 Add the raw and smoked fish pieces to the chowder.
-Simmer gently for 3-5 minutes until the fish is cooked.
+Simmer gently for 3-5 minutes until the white fish is cooked.
 You can tell the fish is cooked when a piece flakes apart easily and is not translucent.

 When the fish is almost done, add the shellfish back into the chowder and simmer for a further minute or two, until the shellfish are hot through.